Torres Del Paine W Trek

 We rate this Patagonia hike a solitude 2.
 You can expect to have as much as an hour of solitude at a time while hiking.

 For our Patagonia treks we recommend flying directly into Puerto Natales, Chile on the day the trip begins.
-LATAM Airlines and Sky Airline offer direct flights from Santiago to Puerto Natales.
-However, you can also fly into Punta Arenas and we will pick you up and shuttle you to Puerto Natales (3 hours).
+LATAM Airlines, Sky Airline, & Jet Smart offer direct flights from Santiago to Puerto Natales.
+However, you can also fly into Punta Arenas.

 Flights to and from Chile are the guest’s responsibility.
-Multiple airlines operate flights into Punta Arenas (and LATAM Airlines flies into Puerto Natales), but there are no direct flights from U.S. or European cities.
+Multiple airlines operate flights into Puerto Natales or Punta Arenas, but there are no direct flights from U.S. or European cities.
 Most flights connect through Lima, Santiago, and/or Puerto Montt, Chile.
 The duration of these multiple-stop flights, including layovers, is normally between 20 and 28 hours.

 We require a minimum of 2 guests to confirm this trip.
 If a trip date is not confirmed yet, you can register and will be notified when the trip is officially confirmed.
 We recommend not making final travel arrangements until your trip meets the minimum number of guests and is confirmed.